simon-ritchie/apysc/docs_src/source/mousemove.md

 ## Unbind interfaces

-`unbind_mousemove` interface can remove the binding of the mouse move event from the `DisplayObject`.
+`unbind_mousemove` interface can remove the binding of the mouse move event from the `DisplayObject`\.

-In the following example, if you click the circle then the mouse move event handler will be removed.
+In the following example, the interface removes the mouse move event handler if you click the circle.

 ```py
 # runnable